crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/user_guide.md

 # Making sure everything works

-For testing purposes, let's trigger a rule that is part of the [CISA Virtual Patching Collection](https://hub.crowdsec.net):
+For testing purposes, let's trigger a rule that is part of the [Virtual Patching Collection](https://app.crowdsec.net/hub/author/crowdsecurity/collections/appsec-virtual-patching):

-It is trivial, for example, lets trigger the rule for `CVE-2023-42793` by trying to access an URI that ends with `/rpc2`:<!-- @tko : fix link to collec when merged -->
+It is trivial, for example, let's trigger [the rule](https://app.crowdsec.net/hub/author/crowdsecurity/appsec-rules/vpatch-CVE-2023-42793) for `CVE-2023-42793` by trying to access an URI that ends with `/rpc2`:
 ```
 ▶ curl -I localhost/rpc2
 HTTP/1.1 403 Forbidden